pippinmole/ruffles.github.io/content/project/decay.md

 **Please Note**: This project did not get finished.
 [See more here](#the-downfall)

+## TL;DR

+Decay is an open-world multiplayer low-poly game designed and programmed by myself.
+Some of the features include a modular building system, persistent saving,

 ## The Beginning

 One of my favourite games when I was 16 was [Rust](https://store.steampowered.com/app/252490/Rust/), an open-world survival game where you fight other players and raid their bases to gain items.
 Coincidentally the style of the game is very close to how I wanted to make my dream game.